-However, in order to probe further, one would actually need to know what is meant by the use of the word “riskier” or “speculative”.
+In order to probe further, however, one would actually need to know what is meant by the use of the word “riskier” or “speculative”.
 In the context of their use, such words only have the appearance of being objective, but are in fact quite subjective; with really no generally understood definition of what “riskier” or “speculative” exactly mean.
 Now this does not give way to gambling with money; or investing in businesses that are judged patently unsafe through careful investment analysis.
 Nor is it a call to throw caution to the wind by failing to apply common-sense investment principles.
 Nor is it being uninformed or oblivious to the important downside risks associated with the contemplated investment.
-Neither is the goal to encourage dangerous behaviour like the use of margin, such leveraging can magnify losses.
+Neither is the goal to encourage dangerous behavior like the use of margin, such leveraging can magnify losses.

 What the above does convey however, is that the measures that led one to believe a stock is “risky” or “speculative” are inherently imprecise, and open to a broad spectrum of interpretation.
 Ultimately, any decision made using the client’s capital will be driven by the particular facts of the specific investment under consideration and not by such incomplete measures, which are at its root as commonly used, self-serving generalizations.